There are a couple of months a year where most ecommerce brands can expect a surge of orders and product demand — the holidays!

 To prepare your supply chain for Q4, here are some common peak shipping season challenges to be aware of.

-During the dual peak shipping season and pandemic in 2020 (the double whammy also known as “Shipageddon’), many brick-and-mortar stores were closed and demand shifted online.
+While we’re less locked down now than in prior years, the lingering side effects of the pandemic are worth keeping in mind.
+For example, during the dual peak shipping season and pandemic in 2020 (the double whammy also known as “Shipageddon’), many brick-and-mortar stores were closed and demand shifted online.

 As a result, the carriers were also overloaded, causing major shipping delays.
 The shipping carrier transit data here shows time-in-transit averages for the four leading carriers in the US from all of 2020, as compared to pre-COVID average transit times (shown via the dotted blue line).